tyljporter/typo.github.io/_pages/about.md

 * Technology
 * Cooking
 * Craft Beer [(Check out how many unique craft beers i've had!)](https://untappd.com/user/typo_19/beers)
+* Traveling (See the photo of my wife and I hiking in Phoenix!)

 Have a look around and don't hesitate to reach out to me via any channel listed on the left. <br />
-(P.S.-I love working on cool projects with likeminded analysts!!)
+(P.S.-I love working on cool projects with like-minded analysts!)

 ###### Tyler Porter